 - 2.1.
-All appointments must be carried out by a motion of the Executive which includes: - 2.1.1 The name of the individual to be appointed; - 2.1.2 The Committee/Board to which they are appointed; - 2.1.3 The term of appointment; and - 2.1.4 Any conditions of the appointment. - 2.2.
-Executive Officers may nominate themselves or someone else for a position on a committee. - 2.3.
+All appointments must be carried out by a motion of the Exeutive which includes: - 2.1.1 The name of the individual to be appointed; - 2.1.2 The Committee or Board to which they are appointed; - 2.1.3 The term of appointment and: - 2.1.4 Any conditions of the appointment. - 2.2.
+Executive Officers may nominate themselves or another member of the Executive for a position on a committee - 2.3.
 Where two or more Executive Officers seek the same position, the Executive will conduct a vote to decide who will sit on a committee. - 2.4.
-Vacant positions may be promoted to the wider student body for voluntary applications where: - 2.4.1 No Executive Officer wishes to fill the position; or - 2.4.2 The Executive wishes to do so.
+Vacant positions may be promoted to the wider student body for voluntary applications where: - 2.4.1 No Executive Officer wishes to fill the position; or; - 2.4.2 The Executive wishes to do so. - 2.5.
+A register of committees held by OUSA will be kept by the OUSA Secretary and Administrative Vice-President: - 2.5.1 The register will be updated at the beginning of each year with new appointments. - 2.5.2 The register shall be updated throughout the yeat as new committee positions arise or where a change in who sits on the committee occurs.